magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-systemxml.md

 ## Tab // Sections // Groups // Fields

 In the `system.xml`, it is possible to define four different types which are related to each other.
-The following section will describe the relations between tabs, sections, groups and fields.
+The following section describes the relations between tabs, sections, groups, and fields.
 The following screenshot displays the Magento 2 System Configuration in the Admin backend.
-The Red squares mark the different types, that are defined in the `system.xml`:
+The red squares mark the different types that are defined in the `system.xml`:

 ![Screenshot displaying a configured section in the Magento Admin.](img/magento2-system-configuration.png)

-Tabs are used to semantically split different configuration areas.
-Each Tab can contains one or more sections, which can also be referenced as sub menu.
+Tabs are used to split different configuration areas semantically.
+Each Tab can contain one or more sections, which can also be referenced as sub-menu.
 A section contains one or more groups.
 Each group lists one or more fields.
 A group can also be used to add a general description for the following fields.
 As mentioned, each group can have one or more fields.
 Fields are the smallest entity in the system configuration context.